Tesla0Maximum/data-analysis/README.md

 **Contents**

-car_details_v3.csv: Dataset containing details of used cars.
+Dataset: Folder containing ”car_details_v3.csv” dataset details of used cars.

 Lab_MAIN.R: R script for data preprocessing and analysis.

-Car_Market_Analysis.pdf: The research documenting the study.
+Research: The folder containing paper research documenting the study.

-plots.zip: Containing all the plots exported from the study.
+Plots: Folder containing all the plots exported from the study.

 **Research Objective**